-The governors have made every effort to ensure that these arrangements comply with the School Admissions Code 2014 and all relevant legislation, including that on infant class sizes and equal opportunities.
+The governors have made every effort to ensure that these arrangements comply with the School Admissions Code 2021 and all relevant legislation, including that on infant class sizes and equal opportunities.

-Admission arrangements to the Reception Year in September 2023
+Admission arrangements to the Reception Year in September 2024

 At our school, pupils are normally admitted at the beginning of the school year (1 September - 31 August) in which they reach their fifth birthday.
-Parents whose children were born between 1 September 2018 and 31 August 2019 may apply for them to be admitted to the Reception Year in September 2023.
+Parents whose children were born between 1 September 2019 and 31 August 2020 may apply for them to be admitted to the Reception Year in September 2024.
 There are 60 full time places (the published admission number) available.
-Our policy is not to offer admission in September 2023 to children who were born on or after 1 September 2019.
+Our policy is not to offer admission in September 2024 to children who were born on or after 1 September 2020.

-Parents of a child whose fifth birthday falls between 1st September 2023 and 31st March 2024 may defer entry until their child reaches compulsory school age (the term beginning January or April after his or her fifth birthday).
-The school will hold any deferred place for the child (provided it is taken up during the school year 2023-2024), although, in the majority of cases, we find that children benefit from starting at the beginning of the school year, rather than part way through it.
+Parents of a child whose fifth birthday falls between 1st September 2024 and 31st March 2025 may defer entry until their child reaches compulsory school age (the term beginning January or April after his or her fifth birthday).
+The school will hold any deferred place for the child (provided it is taken up during the school year 2024-2025), although, in the majority of cases, we find that children benefit from starting at the beginning of the school year, rather than part way through it.

-For children whose fifth birthday falls between 1 April 2024 and 31 August 2024 (summer-born children), who do not reach compulsory school age until September 2024, parents who do not wish them to start school in school year 2023-24, but to be admitted to the Reception Year in September 2024, should proceed as follows.
-They should apply at the usual time for a place in September 2023 together with a written request that the child is admitted outside his or her normal age group to the Reception year in September 2024.
-NB parents would need to provide supporting reasons for seeking a place outside the normal age group and should discuss the position with the head teacher as early as possible.
-The school will consider the request carefully and if it is agreed this should be clear before the national offer day (16th April 2023), their application for the normal age group may be withdrawn before any place is offered.
-They should then reapply in the normal way (no later than 15 January 2024) for a Reception place in September 2024.
-If their request is refused, the parents must decide whether to wait for any offer of a place in September 2023 (NB it will still be subject to the over-subscription criteria below) or to withdraw their application and apply in the second half of the summer term 2024 for a Year 1 place in September 2024.
-Parents should be aware that the Year 1 group may have no vacancies and it could be full with children transferring from the 2023-24 Reception Year group.
+For children whose fifth birthday falls between 1 April 2025 and 31 August 2025 (summer-born children), who do not reach compulsory school age until September 2025, parents who do not wish them to start school in school year 2024-25, but to be admitted to the Reception Year in September 2025, should proceed as follows.
+They should apply at the usual time for a place in September 2024 together with a written request that the child is admitted outside his or her normal age group to the Reception year in September 2025.
+Parents would need to provide supporting reasons for seeking a place outside the normal age group and should discuss the position with the headteacher as early as possible and in any event before submitting the application.
+The school will consider the request carefully and if it is agreed this should be clear before the national offer day (16th April 2024), their application for the normal age group may be withdrawn before any place is offered.
+They should then reapply in the normal way (no later than 15 January 2025) for a Reception place in September 2025.
+If their request is refused, the parents must decide whether to wait for any offer of a place in September 2024 (It will still be subject to the over-subscription criteria below) or to withdraw their application and apply in the second half of the summer term 2025 for a Year 1 place in September 2025.
+Parents should be aware that the Year 1 group may have no vacancies and it could be full with children transferring from the 2024-25 Reception Year group.

-Until the child reaches compulsory school age, s/he may attend part-time.
+Until the child reaches compulsory school age, they may attend part-time.
 If parents wish to exercise this right they should discuss detailed arrangements with the headteacher.